 This page is for resources that I have listed in various blog posts.
-Each resource has the website and a short description.
+Each resource has a website and a short description.
 This list will grow as needed.
-I also have affiliate links.
-I may recieve a commission if anything is bought from those links.
-Thanks!

 This site is full of information on research on suicide prevention, awareness, how to talk to someone that may be suicidal, how to get involved with local events, etc. This is where you can sign up for your city/town’s Community or Campus Walk.

 I actually found my therapist on this site!
 There is a section in which you can look for a therapist, and it was super helpful for me.
 There are a lot of helpful articles to assist you in finding information for almost any topic you can think of in psychology.

 This is a site for those who have mental health illnesses and/or that support them.
 There are articles to learn more about mental health and places you can go to get help if needed.

 Depression and Bipolar Disorder are two very serious illnesses and need to be supported as much as possible.
 This site gives that support to those that have these illnesses and their families.
 There are some very interesting articles on this site.